-Selection of water chemistry program is very crucial for Power Plants and need to take care of metallurgy of water and steam circuit & MOC of heat transfer equipment like condenser and HP/LP Heaters.
-Water treatment may affect the Boiler pressure parts, turbine blades, cooling tower water circuit.
-It will deteriorate the performance of boiler, turbine and overall performance of power plant.
+The selection of a water chemistry program is very crucial for power plants and needs to take care of metallurgy of water and steam circuit & MOC of heat transfer equipment like a condenser and HP/LP heaters.
+Water treatment may affect the boiler pressure parts, turbine blades and cooling tower water circuit.
+It will deteriorate the performance of the boiler, turbine and overall performance of the power plant.

-Normally, Boiler manufacturer will recommend the parameters based on the working pressure of Boilers and accordingly water treatment program is selected.
-It needs to be planned based on MOC of Heat Exchangers in the steam and water circuit.
-Higher pH value of steam condensate will prone to Copper Leaching in contact with ammonia in Condensing power plant which has a tube material as admiralty brass.
-The problem can be analysed in two parts based on its effect on the Turbine and Boiler:
+Normally, a boiler manufacturer will recommend the parameters based on the working pressure of boilers and accordingly water treatment program is selected.
+It needs to be planned based on the MOC of heat exchangers in the steam and water circuit.
+A higher pH value of steam condensate will be prone to copper leaching in contact with ammonia in condensing power plant which has a tube material as admiralty brass.
+The problem can be analysed in two parts based on its effect on the turbine and boiler:

-1. Frequent condenser tube leakage due to copper leaching – down time of turbine, deposition on turbine blades.
-That can reduce turbine efficiency and the maximum load that unit can produce.
+1. Frequent condenser tube leakage due to copper leaching – downtime of the turbine, deposition on turbine blades.
+That can reduce turbine efficiency and the maximum load that the unit can produce

 A. COPPER LEACHING:

 The common metals are not affected by anhydrous ammonia.
-But, even if there is a little moisture, ammonia will react rapidly with copper, brass, zinc and many alloys, especially those containing copper and corrode them.
-Besides moist ammonia will not react with iron or steel.
+But, even if there is little moisture, ammonia will react rapidly with copper, brass, zinc and many alloys, especially those containing copper and corrode them.
+Besides, moist ammonia will not react with iron or steel.

-Copper alloy corrosion in the power industry has been studied in depth due to problems with copper deposits on the high-pressure (HP) turbine that reduced turbine efficiency and output from Power Plant.
+Copper alloy corrosion in the power industry has been studied in-depth due to problems with copper deposits on the high-pressure (HP) turbine that reduced turbine efficiency and output from the power plant.

-Zinc-containing brass alloys such as admiralty brass are particularly susceptible to attack from ammonia vapours.
-This can result in ammonia induced SCC on the steam side of the condenser or feed water heater.
-The same alloys are susceptible to a mechanism termed “ Ammonia grooving” where steam and ammonia condense on the tube sheet and support plates of the feedwater heater and run over the tubes, creating a narrow group of corrosion directly adjacent to the tube sheet or support plate.
+Zinc-containing brass alloys such as admiralty brass are particularly susceptible to attacks from ammonia vapours.
+This can result in ammonia induced SCC on the steam side of the condenser or feedwater heater.
+The same alloys are susceptible to a mechanism termed “ ammonia grooving” where steam and ammonia condense on the tube sheet and support plates of the feedwater heater and run over the tubes, creating a narrow group of corrosion directly adjacent to the tube sheet or support plate.
 Copper alloys containing nickel are far less susceptible to ammonia-induced SCC.